Susquehannock State Park

-Organized Group Tenting: Qualified adult and youth groups may reserve space in the organized group tenting area for overnight use.
-The organized group campsites can accommodate any size group up to a maximum of 300 people.
+Organized Group Tenting: The four organized group campsites can accommodate various group sizes.
+Qualified adult and youth groups may reserve space in the organized group tenting area for overnight use.
+Call toll-free, 888-PA-PARKS (888-727-2757) for reservations.

 Explore organized group tenting for more information.